Kitatine/w4111.github.io/syllabus.md

 **In some cases, we will specify that an assignment will not accept late submissions beyond a certain day**.
 This is so that we have time to release solutions (say, before an exam).

+* HW0 does not accept grace days.
+* HW2 does not accept grace days.

 #### Grace Days for Projects